openai/openai-cookbook/README.md

 ## How large language models work

-[Large language models](https://openai.com/blog/better-language-models/) are functions that map text to text.
+[Large language models][Large language models Blog Post] are functions that map text to text.
 Given an input string of text, a large language model tries to predict the text that will come next.

 The magic of large language models is that by being trained to minimize this prediction error over vast quantities of text, the models end up learning concepts useful for these predictions.
 For example, they learn concepts like: